Dawid-Noszczynski/to-do-list-react/README.md

 This is a simple to-do list.

-This to-do list allows adding new tasks, mark it as done and delete it. **(INTERACTION WILL BE ADDED ASAP)**
+This to-do list allows adding new tasks, mark it as done and delete it.
 I built it as part of my frontend developer course.

 ## Technologies used in the project: